simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

 Install The SIMP-Project Repository
 -----------------------------------

-Add the following to ``/etc/yum.repos.d/simp-project.repo``.
+Add the following to ``/etc/yum.repos.d/simp-project.repo``, replacing ``6`` with the appropriate version of SIMP.
 If the repo file does not exist, create it.
+The repo file contents for ``SIMP 6.X`` is shown below.

 If you don't know what versions map together, please see the :ref:`faq-simp_version_guide`.